Enjoy Travel to Japan!

 Conclusion: Experience Healing and Refreshment at Tamagawa Onsen

-When visiting Akita, be sure to enjoy a healing moment at Tamagawa Onsen.
+When you visit Akita, be sure to enjoy a relaxing time at Tamagawa Onsen.

 Frequently Asked Questions (FAQ)

-A. Radon baths use small amounts of radiation and are confirmed to be safe, but it's recommended to consult a doctor if you are pregnant or have health concerns.
+A. Radon bathing uses very low levels of radiation and is considered safe, but if you are pregnant or have health concerns, consult your doctor beforehand.

-Q. How many days are recommended for a healing stay at Tamagawa Onsen?
+Q. How many days are recommended for a toji (therapeutic) stay at Tamagawa Onsen?

 Q. What should I be careful about at Tamagawa Onsen?